modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - Setup `qecore` - we do this here because not every project is using `qecore` for example `NetworkManager`.
 So we install qecore only in projects that require it.
   - Define different start for `x86_64` and other architectures and define a number of fails the test can go through before we say it failed.
   - List coredumpctl so that we know if the component coredumped.
 The test can pass and the component can still generate coredump entry.
   - Make the actual data upload to our CI.
-Since our html logs are self contained with everything we need.
+Since our html logs are self contained with everything we need there is only one file uploaded.

 # Examples